topomate/topomate/docs/source/quickstart.rst

 First, we'll describe the specification of AS1.
-Let's say that AS1 is made of 4 routers using a full-mesh topology, and that it administrates the `10.1.1.1/24` prefix. `/30` networks will be used to interconnect the different routers.
+Let's say that AS1 is made of 4 routers using a full-mesh topology, and that it administrates the `10.1.1.1/24` prefix. `/30` networks will be used to interconnect the different routers by default.
 We also specify a name that will be the directory where the configuration files will be put (defaults to "generated" if the key is not present).